-You must understand the logic of chemistry, to do well on the homework and exams.
-On the quizzes and exams during the semester, you will no have access to your notes or the textbook.
-You must learn the position of the d-block elements in the periodic table You must also know the number of valence electrons for each transition element.
-You must know the position and group number of the first thirty-size elements and the transition metals!
-Tentative Lecture Exams: Monday, October 22, 2018 Monday, November 19, 2018 lay, December 17, 2018 n.m. to 11:00 a.m.
-(Room BNW 254A) Grading: The course grade will be based on the following weights: 8 .
-Quizzes 10 % Homework 30 % Lecture exams (15 % each) 30 % Final Exam 30 % You will receive a separate grade for the laboratory portion of Advar Inorganic Chemistry.
-Weekly Syllabi: Weekly syllabi will be posted onto Blackboard and distributed in class each week.
-The weekly syllabi will contain the week's specific lecture topics, associated reading assignments, literature articles, exam dates, handouts, notes, announcements and problem set assignments.
-The student is responsible for checking Blackboard and their Fairfield University e-mail account on a daily basis and is held accountable for all posted assignments, assignment due dates, exam dates, and schedule changes.
+You must understand the logic of chemistry, to do well on the homework, and exams.
+On the quizzes and exams during the semester, you will not have access to your notes or the textbook.
+You must learn the position of the d-block elements in the periodic table.
+You must also know the number of valence electrons for each transition element.
+You must know the position and group number of the first thirty-six elements and the transition metals!
+Tentative Lecture Exams: Monday, October 22, 2018 Monday, November 19, 2018 Final Exam: Mond 8:00 a lay, December 17, 2018 n.m. to 11:00 a.m.
+(Room BNW 254A) Grading: The course grade will be based on the following weights: Quizzes 10 % Homework 30 % Lecture exams (15 % each) 30 % Final Exam 30 % You will receive a separate grade for the laboratory portion of Advanced Inorganic Chemistry.
+Weekly Syllabi: Weekly syllabi will be posted onto Blackboard and distributed in each week.
+The weekly syllabi will contain the week's specific le topics, associated reading assignments, literature articles, exam of handouts, notes, announcements and problem set assignments. student is responsible for checking Blackboard and their Fain University e-mail account on a daily basis and is held accountabl all posted assignments, assignment due dates, exam dates, schedule changes.